Aria2-0/passport-yandex-token/README.md

 };
 ```

-The request to this route should include a GET or POST data with the keys `access_token` and optionally, `refresh_token` set to the credentials you receive from Yandex.
+The request to this route should include a GET or POST data or set as a header with the keys `access_token` and optionally, `refresh_token` set to the credentials you receive from Yandex.

 ```
 GET /auth/yandex?access_token=<TOKEN>